Rog: Plot

 Maya, seeing Rathod's helpful nature and his faith in her, starts falling in love with him.
 They both get out of the interrogation room and spend the night together.
 In the morning, Rathod visits Maya's house one last time to recover the murder weapon, hoping that it would help clarify things.
 He is able to retrieve the weapon and happens to realize the identity of the actual murderer.
-He goes back to the house, only to find Harsh already there trying to kill Maya.
-After some resistance, Rathod gets hold of Harsh and holds him down, immersed in the bath-tub.
-However, Harsh, in a final attempt, leaps out of the bath-tub and flashes a knife at Rathod.
+He goes back to the house, only to find Harsh already there, trying to kill Maya.
+After some resistance, Rathod gets hold of Harsh and holds him down, immersed in the bathtub.
+However, Harsh, in a final attempt, leaps out of the bathtub and flashes a knife at Rathod.
 Maya appears behind Harsh and shoots him to death.

 It is later revealed that Maya was conscious of her beauty because wherever she went instead of getting to know her, people hit on her.
 What she was looking for were trust and faith.
-When she met Harsh, he offered her his riches, but couldn't offer faith.
+When she met Harsh, he offered her his riches but couldn't offer faith.
 She got disappointed and started having an affair with Ali, who turned out unfaithful and broke her trust.
-Things continued the way they were and she almost considered marrying Ali, until Harsh attempted to kill Maya, but ended up killing the other girl Neena who accompanied Ali that night to Maya's place.
-In the end, Rathod is congratulated by fellow policemen, as he gazes into Maya's eyes.
+Things continued the way they were, and she almost considered marrying Ali, until Harsh attempted to kill Maya but ended up killing the other girl, Neena, who accompanied Ali that night to Maya's place.
+In the end, Rathod is congratulated by fellow policemen as he gazes into Maya's eyes.